 The Responder ID subfield indicates the ID of the responder.
 The content of this subfield is derived from the responder’s MAC address, based on the scheme in 10.43.11.4.

+The Responder Info Valid subfield is set to 1 to indicate that the Responder Info subfield values are valid and is set to 0 otherwise.

 Change Text in p90 L9 as follow

 The length of the TDD Beamforming Information field is 6 octets when the TDD Group Beamforming subfield is 0 and is 5 + 4×R octets otherwise, where R is the number of target responders.
 The length of TDD Beamforming Information field does not change during TDD group BF, even after beamforming training with one or more of target responders has completed.
-For the target responder which has completed beamforming training, the corresponding Responder Info subfield is reserved.
+For the target responder which has completed beamforming training, the corresponding Responder Info subfield which has its related Responder Info Valid subfield set to 0 is reserved.

 Change Text in p332 L763 as follow

 The length of a TDD SSW frame shall remain the same during TDD group beamforming.
-For each target responder that has completed TDD beamforming training, the corresponding Responder ID subfield shall be set to 0.
+For each target responder that has completed TDD beamforming training, the corresponding Responder Info subfields shall be set to 0, and the Responder Info Valid subfield shall be set to 0 to indicate an invalid Responder Info subfield.